ECE3400Team17/ECE3400_Team17/lab2.md

 ### BONUS!!!!:

 Just for fun, we built a low pass filter.
-We selected our parameters using the provided filter [wizard website] (http://www.analog.com/designtools/en/filterwizard/).
+We selected our parameters using the provided filter [wizard website](http://www.analog.com/designtools/en/filterwizard/).

 ![](./images/Lab2/acoustics/LowPassFilterSpecs.PNG)